Solving MathDoku with Mixed-Integer Programming

 Completing the Cage Constraints in Julia

-Since we don’t need the auxiliary binary variable δ for each cage, we can immediately set it to 0 for cages where it is not needed.
+Since we don’t need the auxiliary binary variable δ for each cage, we can set it to 0 for cages where it is not needed.
 Therefore, this is how we write our cage constraints for each cage in the MathDoku puzzle.

 # Auxiliary binary variables for subtraction and division cages